phalcon-orphanage/docs/en/reference/tutorial.rst

     }

-The controller classes should have the suffix "Controller" and controller actions have the suffix "Action".
-Now access the application from your browser, it will show something like this:
+The controller classes must have the suffix "Controller" and controller actions must have the suffix "Action".
+If you access the application from your browser, you should see something like this:

 .. figure:: ../_static/img/tutorial-1.png
 	:align: center

 Congratulations, you’re flying with Phalcon!

-Moving output to a view
+Sending output to a view
 ^^^^^^^^^^^^^^^^^^^^^^^
-But doing output inside actions it's ugly for MVC lovers.
-Let's move it to a related view.
+Sending output on the screen from the controller is at times necessary but not desirable as most purists in the MVC community will attest.
+Everything must be passed to the view which is responsible for outputting data on screen.
 Phalcon will look for a view with the same name as the last executed action inside a directory named as the last executed controller.
 In our case (app/views/index/index.phtml):

 .. code-block:: php